mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I knew the lawyers were going to use Microsoft Word to send contract revisions back and forth, and I knew that was going to be frustrating, but I underestimated how bad lawyers are at Word.

-The lawyers would do things like manually numbering fields instead of using auto-numbering, so any time we added or deleted from a list, someone had to manually re-number the list.
-They didn't know how to cross-reference within a document, so when they said "as mentioned in section 4.3.3," that reference would point to the wrong thing when anything changed the numbering.
+The lawyers would do things like number fields manually instead of using auto-numbering.
+Any time we added or deleted from a list, we had to re-number the list by hand.

+The lawyers didn't know how to cross-reference within a document, so when they said "as mentioned in section 4.3.3," that reference would point to the wrong thing when anything changed the numbering.

 They also don't seem to know how to use page breaks.
 Instead, they fill the remainder of the page with dozens of line breaks, so as soon as you change any content, the layout gets screwed up.

+I guess they figure that if they're making $550/hour, why bother with Word's time-saving features?

-### If the non-compete is too restrictive, you're screwed
+### If the non-compete is too restrictive, I'm screwed

 One of the things my lawyer told me was that judges are less forgiving of a bad non-compete on an acquisition contract.

-If work as a rank-and-file developer at a big tech company, and then it turns out you signed a contract saying that you agree never to write software for any other company, a judge would likely reject that non-compete.
+If I'm a big tech company hires me as a rank-and-file developer and has me sign a 500-page contract that buries a clause saying that I can never to write software for any other company, a judge would likely reject that non-compete.

-If, however, you sell your company and the purchase agreement says that you agree to never work in software again, then a judge will hold you to that promise.
-They assume that you had reasonable bargaining power and awareness of the agreement, so if you signed a bad deal, it's on you.
+If, however, I sell my company and the purchase agreement says that I agree to never work in software again, then a judge will hold me to that promise.
+They assume that I had reasonable bargaining power and awareness of the agreement, so if I signed a bad deal, it's on me.

 When reviewing TinyPilot's purchase agreement, we looked carefully at the non-compete to ensure that it was limited specifically to the domain of KVM over IP devices and not software or technology in general.

-### If there's no cap on liability, you're screwed
+### If there's no cap on liability, I'm screwed

-When you run a business in the US as a corporation or an LLC, the most you can ever lose from the business is the value of the business itself.
-If your business is worth $50k and someone sues you for $1M, the worst that can happen is that they take your business.
+When you run a business in the US as a corporation or an LLC, the most you can ever lose financially is the value of the business itself.

+If your business is worth $50k, and someone sues you for $1M, the worst that can happen is that they take your business.
 They can't take your house or car or first-born child because the structure of the corporation or LLC protects you.
 LLC stands for "limited liability company," and the "limited liability" part refers to the fact that your losses are strictly limited to the business' assets.

-When you sell a business, ensure that the purchase agreement specifies an explicit cap on liability that's limited to the purchase price, preferably less.
-Otherwise, you could sell a business for $500k, and the buyer can turn around and sue you for $10M.

-Without a cap on liability, you're forfeiting the limited liability protection you had before you sold.
+One of the surprises in the sale process was that I lose limited liability protection in selling the business.
+If the asset purchase agreement didn't explicitly limit my liability to the value of the sale price, the buyer could theoretically sue me for a value that's much more than my business.

+My lawyer made sure we included a

+They actually wanted it to be higher, but my lawyer pushed back and said that was unusual and we wouldn't sign anything above the sale price.
+The lawyer suggested I push for below the sale price, but that feels like a hard thing to negotiate because it seems like the kind of thing you'd only care about if you were hiding something major about the business.

 ### Buyers have incentive to keep the seller happy